Justin-Watkins/Emory/README.md

 This project has three deliverables.
 You or your team will be evaluated relative to the other students or teams in terms of how closely your model matches the ticket sales outcomes contained in the _prediction_data_ folder. _Absolute error_ will be used to rank each team in terms of performance.

+__IMPORTANT: Do not enrich your data with information than can not be known before a game takes place.
+For instance, you can't know the weather for an event in the future until a very short time before the event.
+This type of data is inappropriate for this exercise.
+If you have a question, ask.
+Your model can't win if you use data that you can't know before the game takes place.__

 # Deliverables Summary

 This project consists of three deliverables: